 WKU offers multiple pathways for undergraduate students to earn course specific credit for prior learning provided that the experience is aligned with course and program learning outcomes.

-The credit hours earned through these examinations will count toward graduation, but will not apply to WKU residence credit or be used to compute grade point averages since a letter grade will not be given.
+Eligibility: To earn credit for prior learning, a student must be enrolled and registered at Western Kentucky University.

+Application of Credit: Credit for prior learning shall be applied to degree or program requirements in the same manner as credits earned through the completion of the equivalent courses at WKU.
+Credit will be applied for WKU course equivalents when students demonstrate mastery of course objectives.
+Credit will be counted only once for the same course.

+Residency: Credits for demonstrated knowledge earned through any prior learning method do not fulfill WKU residency requirements.

+Grading: Credit awarded by prior learning assessment at WKU shall receive a CR grade.
+Letter grades will not be used.
+The transcript will not indicate an unsuccessful attempt to earn credit for prior learning.

+Transcription: Credit awarded for prior learning will be transcripted indicating the method of prior learning assessment used.

+Examination and Proficiency Credit

+WKU provides several opportunities for students to earn credit through examinations..
 Additional information about the exams may be obtained by clicking on the underlined course title in the charts below.

-Although students may receive credit hours through any of these seven programs, duplicate credit may not be earned.
+Although students may receive credit hours through any of these programs, duplicate credit may not be earned.
 For example, a student who earns credit hours for English 100 through the AP program may not receive additional credit for English 100 on the ACT exam, on a departmental exam, or on the CLEP exams.